kev5/Collision/README.md

 # Collision
-Tester and Program for collision of multiple particles
+Tester and Program for 2D collision of multiple particles of radius 5